jonidelv/generator-create-redux-app/README.md

 ## Git Hooks

 We use [Husky](https://github.com/typicode/husky) to create Git Hooks.
-There is a pre commit hook than run eslint to prevent bad commits.
-You can add more by editing the package.json.<br>
+There is a pre commit hook than run prettier to ensure good code format.
+You can also create a prepush hook.<br>
 ```
 // Edit package.json

 {
   "scripts": {
-    "precommit": "npm run lint",
+    "precommit": "lint-staged",
     "prepush": "whatever...",
     "...": "..."
+  },
+  "lint-staged": {
+    "{,!(build)/**/}*.js": [
+      "npm run prettier -- --write",
+      "git add"
+    ]
   }
 }
 ```